 City: Spokane Valley, WA

-Education: Graduated from Central Valley High School in 1971 and graduated from Washington State University in 1975 with a bachelor’s in education.
-Studied history working toward master’s at Eastern Washington, Whitworth and Gonzaga universities but did not complete master’s degree.
+Education: Graduated from Central Valley High School in 1971 and from Washington State University in 1975 with a bachelor’s degree in education.
+Studied history working toward a master’s at Eastern Washington, Whitworth and Gonzaga universities but did not complete a degree.

-Work experience: Was a history and geography teacher and the athletic director in the Central Valley School District for 20 years, before retiring in 1995.
-He also has invested in several properties and offered high-risk, short-term loans to people buying properties.
-He has worked as a historical researcher and authored a historical book with his wife about a couple that was murdered in Montana.
+Work experience: Worked as a history teacher, geography teacher and athletic director for the Central Valley School District for 20 years, before retiring in 1995.
+Previously invested in several properties and offered high-risk, short-term loans to people buying properties.
+Has worked as a historical researcher and co-authored a book with his wife about a couple that was murdered in Montana.

-Family: Married.
+Family: Married to Becky Hattenburg.
 Has three children and three grandchildren.